ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

 RES: 2.04 Changed
 ~~~

 #### Update

 A request can be considered as an update if the target associated with the various keys is present in the context.
 Otherwise, it could be consider as an add or an error.

 Example :
-- The Entry fid-ipv6-version / 1 / di-bidirectional is in Rule 6/3.
+- The Entry fid-ipv6-version/1/di-bidirectional is in Rule 6/3.
 ~~~
 REQ: iPATCH /c
      (Content-Format: application/yang-identifiers+cbor-seq)